 - Bring it to a gentle simmer and then put the lid on.

-- Put it in the oven for 3 hours.
-Don’t keep opening the lid to check it.
+- Put it in the oven for 3 hours and no peeking!

-- After three hours, the vegetables will have given up their juices to mix with the beef and one juices.
+- After three hours, the vegetables will have given up their juices to mix with the beef and wine.
 The meat should be meltingly tender – check it with a skewer.
-Once you’re satisfied the meat is done, lift it out of the casserole onto a warm plate and spoon 90% of the carrots out onto the plate as well with a slotted spoon.
+Once you’re satisfied the meat is done, lift it out of the casserole onto a warm plate, and spoon 90% of the carrots out onto the plate as well with a slotted spoon.
 Cover with foil to keep warm.

 - To make the best ever gravy, pour the remaining liquid into a saucepan and liquidise with a stick blender until silky smooth.
 Add a little hot water if it’s too thick, test the seasoning – it shouldn’t really need any though.